centreon/centreon/centreon-awie/doc/en/Export.rst

 Check the check-box corresponding to the type of command you want to export (Check, Notification, Miscellaneous or Discovery).
 No *Filter*.

 .. note::
-    Commands lines for Notification commands are not exported entirely (known issue).
+    Command line notification commands are not exported entirely (known issue).

 Resources Export
 ================